 - In a mixing bowl, stir together the cashew butter and maple syrup.
 Stir in the almond flour, gluten-free oats, salt, vanilla extract, and chocolate chips.

-- Roll the dough into 12 balls and store in an airtight container in the refrigerator for up to 2 weeks.
+- Roll the dough into 12 to 18 balls, depending on how big you want them, and store in an airtight container in the refrigerator for up to 2 weeks.

 Notes